-The "Starting Value" will equal the settlement price of the Crude Oil Contract at the close of the market on the date the Notes are priced for initial sale to the public (the "Pricing Date") as reported in the WSJ.
-The Starting Value will be set forth in the final pricing supplement made available in connection with sales of the Notes.
+The "Starting Value" will equal the settlement price of the Crude Oil Contract at the close of the market on the Pricing Date as reported in the WSJ.
+The actual Starting Value will be set forth in the final pricing supplement made available in connection with sales of the Notes.